 After over 20 years in the wine business I felt the time was ripe to let you know which independent UK wine merchant I think you should buy from, if you could only buy from one.

-I’m doing this in part as I don’t cover this subject in any depth in my first book (Hosting Wine Tastings: How to Run Fun, Engaging Wine Tastings that Work Every Time), and it’s a question I am asked in wine tastings regularly.
+I’m doing this in part as I don’t cover this subject in any depth in my first book (Hosting Wine Tastings: How to Run Fun, Engaging Wine Tastings that Work Every Time

 After starting out on the shop floor in wine (lugging a fair few boxes around), moving through to wine e-commerce, and subsequently starting my own wine events company (still lugging boxes around), I’ve seen and dealt with all aspects of wine retail on both sides of the coin (as a supplier and customer).